Robert F. Rossiter Jr.: Federal judicial service

-On June 11, 2015, President Barack Obama nominated Rossiter to serve as a United States District Judge of the United States District Court for the District of Nebraska, to the seat vacated by Judge Joseph Bataillon, who assumed senior status on October 3, 2014.
+On June 11, 2015, President Barack Obama nominated Rossiter to serve as a United States district judge of the United States District Court for the District of Nebraska, to the seat vacated by Judge Joseph Bataillon, who assumed senior status on October 3, 2014.
 He received a hearing before the Judiciary Committee on September 30, 2015.
-On October 29, 2015 his nomination was reported out of committee by a voice vote.
+On October 29, 2015 his nomination was reported out of committee by voice vote.
 On June 27, 2016 the United States Senate confirmed his nomination by a 90–0 vote.
 He received his judicial commission on June 29, 2016.
-He became Chief Judge on July 15, 2021.
+He became chief judge on July 15, 2021.